Naderschah/XEMFEM/src/README.md

 [tower:02289] [ 8] ./SOLVER(+0xa4845)[0x55a809c91845]
 ```

-means you computed the BC twice, I encountered this when doing both a 1D meshing algo and NETGEN_1D2D which caused both netgen and the algo to create 1D meshes on boundaries.
-I do not know how to fix this gracefully while keeping boundary conditions so just drop NETGEN_1D2D to NETGEN_2D.
-TODO I want to make a test for this but dont know yet how this manifests in the loading function
+means you computed the BC lines seperate from the surface mesh, I encountered this when doing both a 1D meshing algo and NETGEN_1D2D which caused both netgen and the algo to create 1D meshes on boundaries while meshing the BC's as well instead of assigning them after the meshing is complete (NOTE: I am not sure this is the actual reason as I never explicitly inspected the mesh for this but it seems like the most reasonable conclusion).

+Extra Context: This arrose specifically when Meshing Geom is the union of LXe GXe PTFE and BC's where all faces have their own topologically distinct faces, and BCs have topological distinct boundaries.
+The latter point is the problem as they need to be identical in the topology.
+This is diagnosed when moving the compute prior to the BC's and seeing no boundaries defined in the resulting mesh files.

+##### Part of the geometry not meshing

+I encountered this when using a custom 1D algorithm to get rid of the no 1D algo set while using NETGEN 1D 2D, I chose a very small non adaptive local line length (1e-5) and I think it did not mesh due to the size inconsistencies of NETGEN2D and my local line logic.
+Sizes shoulbe matched in this case.
+TODO Update here how matching should be done